Edmontosaurus mummy AMNH 5060: Ossified tendons and stomach contents

 In 1909, Charles H. Sternberg noted that hundreds of ossified tendons were preserved along the dorsal spine, each about as thick as a pencil.
 Sternberg speculated that these tendons served as defensive structures and could not be penetrated by the claws of predatory dinosaurs such as the contemporary Tyrannosaurus.
 Today it is known that these tendons stiffened the spine, probably to counteract bending forces on the spine during walking.
 Although the tail is not preserved in the mummy, other Edmontosaurus specimens show that it had also been stiffened by such tendons.

 Sternberg also reported carbonized food remains discovered in the stomach region of the mummy.
 An analysis of these remains has not yet been performed.
-Kräusel, in 1922, investigated a concretion of brown plant material in the Senckenberg mummy that consisted mainly of branches and needles of conifers.
-In both mummies, the possibility cannot be ruled out that the plant material was washed into the abdominal cavity only after the death of the animal.
+In 1922, the paleobotanist Richard Kräusel studied a mass of brown plant material in the body cavity of the Senckenberg mummy that consisted mainly of branches and needles of conifers.
+These remains are now thought to have been washed into the cadaver, and the same could be true for the plant remains in the AMNH mummy.